 Early Read - A special service program offered only to students intent on applying Early Decision who wish to have an early estimate of out-of-pocket expense.
-Contact your admission regional dean for more information.
+Contact your admission Regional Dean for more information.

-Eligibility - The amount of financial need for which you qualify, as determined by the aid need-based aid formula.
+Eligibility - The amount of financial need for which you qualify, as determined by the need-based aid formula.

 - Fixed interest rate of 4.5%.